Click on the image to find out who each individual is. Photos courtesy of various Porteous researchers.

 Archibald Porteous, (1819–86), born Kirkpatrick-Fleming, Dumfriesshire, emigrated to Canada before 1849, married Nancy Black ca 1854.

-Rt Rev Beilby Porteus, DD (1731–1809), ordained 1757, chaplain to Thomas Secker, Archbishop of Canterbury, 1762; Chaplain to the King 1769; Bishop of Chester 1776; Lord Bishop of London 1787.
+Rt Rev Beilby Porteus, DD (1731–1809), born in York, England, was ordained 1757 and became Chaplain to the King 1769; Bishop of Chester 1776; Lord Bishop of London 1787.
 Renowned as a popular preacher and determined reformer of the Church of England, he was a fervent campaigner for abolition of the slave trade.

-Capt Patrick Porteous, VC (1918–2000), No 4 Commando, Royal Artillery, for distinguished service in the Dieppe raid of World War II in August 1942, was awarded the highest British military honour, the Victoria Cross.
-He later achieved the rank of Colonel, retiring from the Army in 1970, and had the honour of being in the leading car at the late Queen Mother's 100th Birthday Parade, before his death in August 2000.
+Capt Patrick Porteous, VC (1918–2000), No 4 Commando, Royal Artillery, for distinguished service in the Dieppe raid of World War II in August 1942 was awarded the Victoria Cross, the highest British military honour.
+He later achieved the rank of Colonel, retiring from the Army in 1970, and had the honour of being in the leading car at the late Queen Mother's 100th Birthday Parade prior to his death in August 2000.

 Rear-Admiral WW Porteous, Royal Canadian Navy (served 1919–59).
 Elected in 1971 to the Canadian Forces Sports Hall of Fame for outstanding achievement in boxing and cross country running.
 (1922–24 Atlantic Fleet Middleweight boxing champion; 1921–23 Atlantic Fleet cross country running champion).